About the Program

 Independent Research Project:

-The PSM program in Biotechnology at Temple University offers technical and leadership training to address environmental priorities and human health.
+The Biotechnology PSM offers technical and leadership training to address environmental priorities and human health.
 In this vein, students select an independent research project (BIOL 9995 Capstone Project) by the end of their first year with mentors at Temple and/or approved co-mentors at any off-campus sites, including pharmaceutical companies and government agencies.